-We've talked a lot about what should be done to prevent or control damage to your property in the case of a disaster, but what about you?
+be done to prevent or control dam- desperate for help, the farmer hired age to your property in the case of the young man. a disaster, but what about you?
 The most valuable asset you have is yourself, and it's important that you know what you can do to prepare yourself, as well as your property, to handle unforeseen circumstances.

 The Boy Scout motto "Be Prepared" is some of the best advice ever offered.
-Not only will preparedness help you deal with tragedy, but it will also help you eliminate stress and save money.
-The following story helps to illustrate in a simple way the advantages of being prepared.
+Not only will preparedness help young man to help.
+He was disapyou deal with tragedy, but it will also pointed to find the young man sound help you eliminate stress and save asleep and headed out to the barn money.
+The following story helps to alone to herd in the animals and put illustrate in a simple way the advan- a quick patch on the last hole in the tages of being prepared.

 A farmer needed an extra hand to help on his farm.
 Only one young man came to interview for the job.
-"What are your qualifications?" asked the farmer.
+"What are your Imagine his surprise on arriving at the qualifications?" asked the farmer.